Ringley Old Bridge

-Ringley Old Bridge is an ancient stone bridge in Kearsley near Bolton, England which crosses the River Irwell, linking Ringley with Stoneclough.
-It has two large semi-circular arches, and a third smaller arch, for the tow path.
-It is a Grade II* listed building, listed on 19 August 1986.
+Ringley Old Bridge is an ancient stone bridge in Kearsley, a town in the Metropolitan Borough of Bolton, Greater Manchester, England.
+It crosses the River Irwell, linking Ringley with Stoneclough.
+The bridge has two large semi-circular arches and a third, smaller arch for the tow path.
+It is a Grade II* listed building, designated on 19 August 1986, and is also a scheduled monument.

-It was built in 1677, at a cost of £500.
-It replaced a wooden bridge, swept away by flood in 1673.
+The bridge was built in 1677 at a cost of £500.
+It replaced a wooden bridge that had been swept away by a flood in 1673.